 They’re messy, distracting, and almost impossible to make look nice, but that doesn’t mean you shouldn’t try!
 There are a few ways you can tame that mess.

-The second way to reduce cable clutter is to get wireless or Bluetooth devices (keyboard, mouse, printer, speakers – you name it).
+One way to reduce cable clutter is to switch to wireless devices (preferably at the end of their life cycle).
+Keyboard, mouse, printer, speakers, you name it.

-And the third and easiest way (doesn’t involve spending a lot of money) is to organize and (make an attempt to) hide your cables.
+You can also attempt to hide and minify your cables.
 Hide them real good!
-Zip them up with cable ties, get them off the ground and up in the air, cover multi-colored cables with a cover strip and hide that hideous extension cord in a pretty minimal cable box.
+Zip them up with velcro straps (way superior to cable ties, and reusable to boot), get them off the ground and up in the air, cover overly happy multi-colored cables with a cover strip, and hide that hideous extension cord in a pretty minimal cable box.
 That should look a lot better.

 Pro tip: if you opt for wireless battery-powered devices, I suggest investing in rechargeable batteries and a charger.
 Single-use batteries are expensive (in the long run), horribly wasteful and so not good for the environment (especially if they’re not disposed of properly).